Kong/docs.konghq.com/app/konnect/getting-started/declarative-config.md

 ---
-title: Manage Konnect Cloud with declarative config
+title: Manage Konnect Cloud with decK
 no_version: true
 ---

-You can manage entities in your {{site.konnect_saas}} org with declarative configuration, including:
+You can manage entities in your {{site.konnect_saas}} org using configuration files instead of the GUI or admin API commands.
+With decK, Kong's declarative configuration management tool, you can create, update, compare, and synchronize configuration as part of an automation pipeline.

+In {{site.konnect_saas}}, decK can manage:
 * **All parts of a service:** Service versions, implementations, routes, and plugins.
 * **Dev Portal documents:** Specs and markdown files.